Forecast: No End in Sight to AGW Excuses

 (By the way, it is warming there as the forecast said for mid-month.)

 I have made this point many times.
-We are dealing with people who make bombastic statements and when they don’t verify claim that what happened is still because of what they said.
+We are dealing with people who make bombastic statements.
+And when these bombastic statements don’t verify, the charlatans claim that what happened is still because of what they wrongly said.
 It would be ripe material for an SNL comedy skit, except the harm this non-factual agenda is causing to the advancement of mankind isn’t humorous.
 Even as I write this, I hear that Maryland is adopting a “rain tax” for objects that prevent water from flowing naturally into the ground.
-Actually, that’s closer to something that does have an effect on temperature – water vapor – so in a way they are finding a way to tax water vapor, or a product of it.
+Actually, that’s closer to something that does have an effect on temperature – water vapor – so in a way Maryland is finding a way to tax water vapor, or a byproduct of it.

-I will leave you with this, from across the ocean to allay your fears of the disappearance of the icecap:
+I will leave you with this report to allay your fears of the disappearance of the icecap:

 Joe Bastardi is chief forecaster at WeatherBELL Analytics, a meteorological consulting firm.

 © Copyright 2013 The Patriot Post